 Energy Use in Bozeman

-1.2 billion tons of greenhouse gases are generated as a byproduct of the energy used in American homes every year.
+1.2 billion tons of greenhouse gasses are generated as a byproduct of the energy used in American homes every year.
 Here in Bozeman, residential and commercial energy use account for 72% of our community greenhouse gas emissions.
 Energy audits and energy efficiency measures typically reduce energy use by 20 to 35 percent, and in some cases can make a home or business up to 50 percent more efficient, saving you money and improving your bottom line.